HonzaKubita/autoRestAPI/README.md

 The `listen()` method starts the Express.js server and listens on the specified port.

 ### Endpoints
-Endpoints should be organized in a directory structure within the directory specified in the src option (default ./endpoints).
+Endpoints should be organized in a directory structure within the directory specified in the src option (default ./api).
 Each endpoint should be a separate JavaScript file that exports an object with methods for each supported HTTP method (e.g. get, post, put, etc.).

 Example file structure:

 ```
 |
-|-- endpoints
+|-- api
 |    | -- getSomeData.js
 |    | -- getSomeOtherData.js
 |    | -- other
 |             | -- getSomeOtherData.js
 |-- autoapi.js
 ```